Ross Agius

-Ross M. Agius is a former Australian rules footballer who played for the Port Adelaide Football Club, an SANFL club, between 1979 and 1984.
-Born in Rosewater, an outer western suburb of Adelaide, Agius made 53 appearances for the club, including the winning grand final of 1980 against Norwood, where he assisted in three goals.
+Ross M. Agius (b.
+9 February 1962) is a former Australian rules footballer who played for the Port Adelaide Football Club in the South Australian National Football League (SANFL) between 1979 and 1984.

+Born in Rosewater, an outer western suburb of Adelaide, Agius played for Rosewater in the South Australian Amateur Football League (SAAFL) before debuting for Port Adelaide in 1979.

+Agius made 53 appearances for Port, including the winning grand final of 1980 against Norwood, where he assisted in three goals.